You’re interested in becoming a teacher but keep hearing about low educator salaries.

 And so you wonder, do teachers make enough money to live comfortably?

-This post is dedicated to aspiring teachers who have concern about the ability to live comfortably on a teacher’s salary.
+This post is dedicated to aspiring teachers who worry about the pay and ability to live comfortably on a teacher’s salary.

-*Disclaimer: This post represents my opinions/experiences and are for educational purposes only.
+*Disclaimer: This post represents my opinions/experiences and is for educational purposes only.
 I am not a financial advisor, and this post does not represent formal financial advice.

 Your Comfort Level Determines If You’re Comfortable Living on a Teacher’s Salary

 Understanding the relationship between teacher salary and living comfortably begins with taking a look at an individual’s mindset.